scripting/reallysimple/worknotes.md

+#### 8/22/25; 9:30:06 AM by DW -- v0.5.1

+We now look for the wordpress site id and post id, if present...

+* the site id is saved at the top level of the jstruct with the name wpSiteId

+* the post id is saved in the item with the name wpPostId

+This facilitates the Edit This Page function in wordpress editors, such as WordLand.

+Thought of doing a more general solution, but that'll have to wait until other people are in the loop.

 #### 5/25/24; 1:36:02 PM by DW

 Added support for <source:self> element, map it to linkToSelf, the same as atom:link, implemented on 6/15/22.